ArthurClemens/polythene-mithril-material-components-web/README.md

 <a id="javascript"></a>
 ### JavaScript

+We can use a thin component that outputs the hyperscript (see HTML above).

 A MDC-Web component is initialized by attaching it to a DOM element.
 We can use Mithril's `oncreate` and pass the vnode's `dom`.

 In this example the text field is initialised so that the floating label works correctly: